WorldNetDaily: Advertisement featuring Neil Patrick Harris (2013)

-In January 2013, a WorldNetDaily article criticized a Super Bowl XLVII advertisement in which Neil Patrick Harris had an eye black with "Feb 3 2013" written on it.
-The website accused Harris of "mocking Christianity."
+In January 2013, a WorldNetDaily article criticized a Super Bowl XLVII advertisement in which Neil Patrick Harris wore eye black with "Feb 3 2013" written on it.
+The website accused Harris of "mocking Christianity".
 Quarterback Tim Tebow was known for inscribing Bible verses with eye black to wear during NFL games.
-But, a similar advertisement by Beyoncé for the Super Bowl had not been criticized.
+A similar advertisement by Beyoncé for the Super Bowl had not been criticized.
 In a later Twitter post by Harris about the Super Bowl, he used the hashtag "#noagenda".

 Russian interference in US politics

-On August 7, 2017, WorldNetDaily published "The 8 Dirtiest Scandals of Robert Mueller No One Is Talking About" which was pushed out by Elena Khusyaynova's operation, targeting the Mueller investigation.
+On August 7, 2017, WorldNetDaily published "The 8 Dirtiest Scandals of Robert Mueller No One Is Talking About", which was pushed out by Elena Khusyaynova's operation, targeting the Mueller investigation.